 K-5th graders participate in weekly chapel.
 Worship is dynamic and interactive.
 Various speakers share messages full of biblical truth to help students understand who God is, how much He loves them, and how they can live a life pleasing to Him.

 Students in 6th-12th grade attend chapel once per week.
 Various speakers inspire students to grow in their faith and to apply the truth of God’s Word to their lives.
-Worship is often led by our Upper School student band.
+Worship is led by our Upper School worship band.

 At Hill Country Christian School, we help our students discover their purpose – in the classroom, in the community, and in the world.

 One of the highlights of the Upper School experience is the chance to participate in overseas mission trips.
 In the Dominican Republic, we work with Makarios to assist an orphanage and school.
 Hill Country Knights experience the joy of serving others and receive real-world education about how people in other parts of the world live.
 Students assist with a variety of projects, including delivering medical supplies, painting buildings, and playing with children.
 One of the students’ favorite pastimes is taking the Makarios children to the beach, which they can see from their villages but rarely get to visit.
 Building relationships and sharing the love of Christ is the focus of our mission trips.
 Students are grateful for this unique opportunity that opens their lives to a new world of possibilities.